Updated April 2018

 Before using any long tail keywords, you need to know how to find them and what you should look for.
 This process can be tricky for beginners.
 The most important part of finding the right keywords is to search for ones that have low competition.
 After all, the benefit of long tail keywords is that they’re more specific than generic, shorter keywords that have been overused.

 Using long tail keywords can strengthen your chances of ranking your content, but you must find ones that other websites haven’t targeted much.
-Imagine someone trying to search for “book for children.”
+Imagine someone trying to search for “books for children.”

 Notice the search volume is large, but the KC is high, meaning that this keyword is highly competitive.